davenonymous/BonsaiTrees/README.md

     "type": "forge:mod_loaded",
     "modid": "tconstruct" }                     // The mod required for this tree to get loaded ],
-  "sapling": { "item": "minecraft:azalea" },    // The item that grows this tree (or whatever) "drops": [                                    // An array of drops this tree produces each harvest
+  "sapling": { "item": "minecraft:azalea" },    // The ingredient that grows this tree (or whatever).
+Can also be an array of ingredients!
+  "drops": [                                    // An array of drops this tree produces each harvest
     {
       "rolls": 1, "chance": 0.05,               // The number of rolls and the chance for each roll for this drop